Maxhajati/Job_Market_Data_Analysis/README.md

 - ☁️ **Cloud Engineer**
 - 🧠 **Machine Learning (ML) Engineer**

-The analysis utilizes **SQL** and **Power Query** for data extraction and transformation and **Excel** for visualization through an **interactive dashboard**.
+The analysis utilizes **Power Query** for data extraction and transformation and **Excel** for visualization through an **interactive** dashboard.

 ## Data Structure Overview
-The dataset was manually extracted from Glassdoor to ensure high accuracy and structured formatting, avoiding limitations associated with automated scraping.
-AI-driven categorization was then applied to classify job attributes, including:
+The dataset was manually extracted from [glassdoor.com](https://www.glassdoor.com) to ensure high accuracy and structured formatting, avoiding limitations associated with automated scraping.
+AI-driven categorization was then applied to classify job attributes, including

 - 🔹 **Job Title**
 - 💰 **Salary**